We all have that experience of having leftover food that can go for two-three more sittings. Perhaps a couple of good slices of French toast.

 It’s not that complicated, actually.
 You don’t even need to thaw your bread, unlike meat.

-French toasts are easy to reheat, whatever way you choose to heat it, given the options mentioned above.
+French toast is easy to reheat, whatever way you choose to heat it, given the options mentioned above.

 If you’re going to use the oven, preheat it to 350°F before you put in the French toast.
 When it’s ready, place the bread inside and heat it for 10–12 minutes.